 A jumbo loan may meet all of Fannie Mae and Freddie Mac’s loan requirements, but if the loan amount exceeds the conforming limit, it will be considered non-conforming and typically carry a higher mortgage rate as a result.

-If your loan amount is on the fringe of the conforming limit, sometimes simply dropping your loan amount a few thousand dollars can lower your mortgage rate tremendously, so keep this in mind anytime your loan amount is near the limit.
+If your loan amount is on the fringe of the conforming limit, sometimes simply dropping your loan amount a few thousand dollars can lower your mortgage rate tremendously.

 Conventional Home Loans and Government Mortgages